Back to all case studies

 Let me show you what changed.

 4,153 registrations captured through the concert funnel.
-That's not just attendees -- that's a pipeline.
-Every single one of those people is now in the system, tagged, segmented, and ready to be marketed to for the next event.
+Not just attendees.
+A pipeline.
+Every one of those people is now in the system, tagged, segmented, and ready to be marketed to for the next event.

 $13,875 in email revenue across 65,406 emails delivered.
-And here's what matters about that number -- it's not from blasting.
-It's from a system.
+What matters about that number isn't the volume — it's that the revenue came from a system, not a blast.
 Campaigns drove reach.
 Flows captured behavior.
 Funnels converted demand.
 Each layer did its job.

 The job of campaigns wasn't to sell.
 It was to get the right people into the ecosystem.
-Over 53,000 campaign emails went out -- each one designed to create awareness and push people toward a specific event page or registration form.
+Over 53,000 campaign emails went out, each designed to create awareness and push toward a specific event page or registration form.

-But here's what most event marketers get wrong.
-They treat campaigns like the whole strategy.
-Send email, hope for click, pray for purchase.
+Most event marketers get this part wrong.
+They treat campaigns like the whole strategy: send, hope for click, pray for purchase.
 That's not a system.
 That's a lottery.

-Our campaigns had one job -- get people to raise their hand.
-That's it.
-The selling happened in the next two layers.
+Our campaigns had one job — get people to raise their hand.
+Combined with a paid media strategy driving traffic to event pages, the selling happened in the next two layers.

 This is where the real money was.